 We set ourselves up for failure and trick ourselves into thinking we can do it if we finally try harder than ever before, this time things will be different.

 We put ourselves in perpetual cycles of blaming and resenting ourselves.

 By putting into practice what Jamie Varon shares in Live with Intention, bit-by-bit and day-by-day, I’ve been able to finally build myself up in an intentional way that feels built to last.

 I’ve had new clients come into my life that I couldn’t be more delighted to work with.

 Everyday I get to do work that’s in my zone of genius alongside people who fill me up and make me feel deeply appreciated and valued.

 I deeply love the work I do with The AstroTwins, which has expanded more and more in ways that align with who I want to be.
 Live With Intention has been a huge influence on how I conceptualize and understand this growth.

 I’m writing and sharing my poetry in a wider way and feeling full of gratitude for the ways in which my words reach people’s hearts.

 As I’ve shifted from being achievement-oriented to focusing on an intentional, aligned daily experience, I’m showing up for myself in a way that’s beyond what I previously imagined to be possible—and achieving more than ever anyway.

-While I’ve done this for myself with considerable work—I don’t want to over-credit Jamie as a “guru” who gets people results without work, nor would she want that—I’ve wanted to share that her support through this course has been an essential piece of me reaching this next level for myself at last.
+While I’ve done this for myself with considerable work—I don’t want to over-credit Jamie as a “guru” who gets people results without work, nor would she want that—I’ve wanted to share that her support through Live With Intention has been an essential piece of me reaching this next level for myself at last.